toasterco/apiai_assistant/README.rst

   ``Only Actions on Google is supported as of yet in Alpha.``

+- My webhook does not receive any request from API.ai

+  ``Make sure to set the magic-key header in the fulfillment section of API.ai.
+Its value must be the same as the one you initialized your Assistant object with.``

 If you come across any other difficulties, browse/open issues `here <https://github.com/toasterco/apiai_assistant/issues?q=is%3Aissue>`__.